hongxinli/Dijit-Tree-CheckBox/Store-API.md

 with the specified synchronous return value as its result.
 2. On exception, the promise is rejected with the error condition (exception) as its result.

-Please refer to the store specific documentation to see which properties and functions are supported.
+Please refer to the store specific documentation and [Store API Matrix](Store#wiki-store-api-matrix) to see which properties and functions are supported.

 In the context of this API, property values, arguments and operand types are defined as follows: